 Table 7 Cost-Effectiveness Analysis of Carbon Mitigation Interventions in Healthcare Facilities

-Limitations

-However, there are some limitations to this study.
-Firstly, the study only measures carbon emissions at two facilities in Kenya, three healthcare facilities in South Africa, three health facilities in Zimbabwe , which may limit the generalizability of the findings.
-Secondly, the study uses a pre-post design, which may not fully capture the temporal changes in carbon emissions and may be subject to confounding factors.
-Thirdly, the study does not directly involve the community, which may limit the ability to understand the broader social and environmental factors that influence carbon emissions in healthcare facilities.

-Despite these limitations, this study contributes to the understanding of carbon emissions in healthcare facilities and provides evidence-based interventions for mitigating these emissions

 Quality Assurance

 Quality assurance is crucial in the carbon measurement project to optimize accurate and trustworthy results and reduce bias[48].
 The research team will undergo thorough virtual training from the ADKN and experts from CeSHHAR and WITS RHI to master carbon footprint measurement.
 The virtual training will cover all aspects of the measurement process, including data collection, analysis, and reporting, and stress the significance of adhering to protocols and guidelines.
 The team will be equipped with the necessary skills and knowledge to deliver high-quality results.

-Additionally, to further ensure the accuracy of the measurement, the ADKN Health Carbon Management tool has an error-checking sheet that detects and highlights common errors or inconsistencies in data entry as shown in the figure .
+Additionally, to further ensure the accuracy of the measurement, the ADKN Health Carbon Management tool has an error-checking sheet that detects and highlights common errors or inconsistencies in data entry, as shown in figure 9.
 The sheet provides instructions for fixing these errors, ensuring the integrity of the collected data, and reducing the potential for inaccurate results.
-Furt9 below.
 Furthermore, the research team will apply data validation techniques, including range checks, format checks, and cross-referencing with external sources, to verify the accuracy and completeness of the data.
 A detailed record of all activities involved in the measurement process, including data collection, analysis, and reporting, will be maintained in a log book throughout the project for traceability and accountability purposes.